 • Update your internal invoicing system with any GST rule changes

-• Use GST-compliant software that auto-suggests HSN/SAC codes based on item names
+• Use GST-compliant software that auto-suggests codes based on item names

-• Train invoicing and accounts teams on code importance with internal quick reference lists
+• Train your invoicing and accounts teams on code importance

-• Double-check codes when adding new product lines or service offerings
+• Double-check codes when adding new products or services

-• Never leave HSN/SAC fields blank on invoices for taxable items
+• Never leave HSN/SAC fields blank on taxable invoices

 Conclusion